|

 People often ask if

-'Timestep' is engaged in Satellite Meteorology and has an awful
+Our parent company 'Timestep' were engaged in Satellite Meteorology

 lot of test equipment.
 We are able to test to a specific